 This post continues where Youth Baseball Stats Part 1: It’s Hard left off, as I explore how to gather, interpret and apply baseball data to improve youth baseball play.

 As I discussed in Baseball Arms Race, what drives team success changes at different ages.
 Our league is based on the PONY system, which segments divisions by age.
 The 5-6 year old “Shetland” age group does not keep score or even track outs.
 It’s just kids getting their feet wet with baseball and having a good time.
 Even a stats-loving guy like me can’t see any sense tracking numbers for Shetland.

 The Pinto division for ages 7 and 8 begins to resemble baseball.
 Pitching is done by coaches or machines to make it as easy as possible to hit.
 Leads and steals are not allowed.
 There are no walks and there’s a maximum of 6 pitches.
-There are also some mercy rules to keep one team from racking up too many runs.
+There are also some mercy rules to keep one team from racking up too many runs (most important mercy rule: 9 batters maximum per inning).
 But other than that, it’s baseball, with both teams trying to win.

 With Coach Pitch, It’s all about the Fielding

 Most veteran coaches learn after a few years that fielding is what matters most for this age group.
 Not being a veteran coach my first time through, I learned this statistically.
 I went through the playoff records for the prior 8 years of our league’s Pinto division and noticed that the best predictor of playoff success was runs given up during the regular season, which is a reasonable measure of defensive effectiveness.
 Fielding is hard for most players at this age so the team with the best fielding will win most of its games.

 Hitting matters too, but with coaches trying to make it as easy as possible to hit, most kids are able to get their bat on the ball by the end of the regular season.
 Entering playoffs, hitting is not much of a differentiator between teams.